RaphHaddad/blog/content/post/demystifying-software-versioning.md

 ## Package Version

-Code is compiled into either bytecode or binary code in order to be interpreted and executed by a computer's CPU.
+Code is compiled into either bytecode or binary code in order to be interpreted and executed by a computer's CPU (Central Processing Unit).
 In software engineering workflows, it is important to run a series of black-box tests on a package (or build) version, not a version of the code in order to validate its correctness.
 As it is the package that is deployed into a target, and not the version of the code.

 Whilst there is a degree of determinism when a specific code version is compiled into a package to be executed, there are several scenarios which may affect the behaviour of the package itself.
 That is: the same code version may be compiled into two or more packages over time that behave differently on the same deployment target.
 Although this scenario is rare, the possibility of it occurring is present.
-Several variables may change a package's behaviour including (amongst others):
+Several variables may change a package's (created from the same code) behaviour including (amongst others):

 - Compiler version;